Bible translations into Persian: Dari (Afghan Persian)

 Scripture portions were published in Dari for the first time in 1974.
 In 1982 the complete New Testament was published for the first time by the Pakistan Bible Society in Lahore.
 This translation had been translated by an Afghan convert to Christianity, Zia Nodrat using Iranian Persian, English and German versions.
 Its third edition was published by the Cambridge University Press in England in 1989.
 Zia Nodrat was working on a Dari translation of the Old Testament, when he disappeared under mysterious circumstances.
 The complete Bible in Dari was published for the first time in 2008 titled "Today's Dari Version" (TDV08).
 New revision efforts are underway to modernize this volume.
 As of September 2022, the NT is available online as TDV22.

 Tajiki (Persian of Tajikistan)

 Versions in the Tajik language have appeared since the breakup of the Soviet Union into the independent republics of Central Asia.

+In 2021 during the CoVID-19 pandemic Jehovah's Witnesses released virtually the New World Translation of the Holy Scriptures in Tajiki Cyrillic.
+Some translator's from several countries worked 4 years to complete the translation.